escfrpls/drochiczynpoleski/drgpls/content/post/Dubrowa.en.md

 From written sources it is known from the 18th century.

-The village is on the 1801-1845 single page map:
+The village is on the 1860 years single page map:

 ![1-ka 1801-1845](https://github.com/user-attachments/assets/10ce8c8e-eccf-46ff-b039-bd9359df63c3)